-Skills in Travel, Exposition and Meeting Management can be useful in a variety of settings.
+Skills in Hospitality Exhibition and Event Management can be useful in a variety of settings.
 Organizations from across the entire professional spectrum need workers with event management skills, whether it’s corporations, hotels, professional organizations, nonprofit organizations, religious institutions or others.

-Is Exposition, Meeting and Event Management Worth Studying?
+Is Hospitality Exhibition and Event Management Worth Studying?

 Students of this program will learn about things like: